docker/docs/ee/upgrade.md

 > constraints impact any upgrades coming from any version before 18.09 to version 18.09 or greater.

 ## Cluster Upgrade Best Practices
-Docker Engine - Enterprise upgrades in Swarm clusters should follow these guidelines in order to avoid exhaustion application downtime.
+Docker Engine - Enterprise upgrades in Swarm clusters should follow these guidelines in order to avoid IP address space exhaustion and associated application downtime.

 * New workloads should not be actively scheduled in the cluster during upgrades.
-Large version mismatches between managers and workers can cause unintended consequences when new workloads are scheduled.
+* Large version mismatches between managers and workers can cause unintended consequences when new workloads are scheduled.
 * Manager nodes should all be upgraded first before upgrading worker nodes.
 Upgrading manager nodes sequentially is recommended if live workloads are running in the cluster during the upgrade.
 * Once manager nodes are upgraded worker nodes should be upgraded next and then the Swarm cluster upgrade is complete.
 * If running UCP, the UCP upgrade should follow once all of the Swarm engines have been upgraded.